-IP probe
+IP Probe

 Activates/deactivates the probing for unique IP addresses.
-Before assigning an IP address, the device sends an ICMP echo request packet to check whether this IP address is already in use on the network.
+Before assigning an IP address, the server sends an ICMP echo request packet to check whether this IP address is already in use on the network.

 - marked (default setting)

-The IP probe function is active.
+The IP Probe function is active.

 - unmarked

-The IP probe function is inactive.
+The IP Probe function is inactive.